Banking · Personal & Corporate · Serbia Updated June 2026

 Serbian banks we work with

-Relocation Serbia has established relationships with the major Serbian banks most suitable for foreign clients.
-The right bank depends on your nationality, account purpose, and banking needs — we advise on the best fit before your appointment.
+We hold relationships with the major Serbian banks most suitable for foreign clients.
+The right one depends on your nationality, account purpose, and needs — we advise on the best fit before your appointment.

 Raiffeisen Bank Serbia